Kogarah

 AreaSearch assessment of residential development activity positions Kogarah among the top 25% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers shows Kogarah recorded around 162 residential properties granted approval annually over the past five financial years ending FY-25, totalling an estimated 810 homes.
-So far in FY-26, 64 approvals have been recorded.
-On average, each dwelling accommodated approximately 2.7 new residents per year between FY-21 and FY-25, indicating solid demand supporting property values.
-The average construction cost value of new homes was $504,000, suggesting a focus on the premium segment with upmarket properties.
+AreaSearch analysis of ABS building approval numbers indicates Kogarah recorded around 165 residential property approvals annually over the past five financial years, totalling an estimated 828 homes.
+As of FY-26, 65 approvals have been recorded.
+On average, each dwelling accommodated 2.6 new residents per year between FY-21 and FY-25, suggesting strong demand supporting property values.
+New homes were built at an average construction cost value of $504,000, reflecting a developer focus on the premium segment with upmarket properties.

-This financial year has seen $33.3 million in commercial approvals registered, reflecting high levels of local commercial activity.
-Compared to Greater Sydney, Kogarah shows 73.0% higher new home approvals per person.
+In FY-26, $33.3 million in commercial approvals have been registered, indicating high levels of local commercial activity.
+Compared to Greater Sydney, Kogarah shows 77.0% higher new home approvals per capita.
 However, development activity has moderated in recent periods.
-New development consists predominantly of townhouses or apartments (93.0%), with a smaller proportion of detached houses (7.0%).
-This focus on higher-density living creates more affordable entry points for downsizers, investors, and first-home buyers.
+New development consists of 9.0% detached houses and 91.0% townhouses or apartments, promoting higher-density living and creating more affordable entry points for downsizers, investors, and first-home buyers.
+With around 222 people per approval, Kogarah reflects a transitioning market.

 Frequently Asked Questions - Development